jankstar/manny/client/README.md

 ## Client

-SAPui5 Client with odata excess and authentication via token
+SAPui5 Client with odata access and authentication via token